bamos/bamos.github.io/_posts/2016-08-09-deep-completion.md

 more seriously and have a few thoughts comparing Torch and TensorFlow.
 These are non-exhaustive and from my personal experiences as a user.

-This is an incomplete list and I'm just including my immediate thoughts here rather than in a separate post.
-(If anybody's interested in a longer post, let me know!)

 If I am misunderstanding something here, please message me and I'll add a correction.
 Due to the fast-paced nature of these frameworks, it's easy to not have references to everything.